 Where do we go from here?

-National organizations – such as the EHR/HIE Interoperability Workgroup, a coalition of state agencies, EHR companies, HIEs and certification experts – are solidifying standards, from PIX to C-CDA, and must also foster and project a sense of selfless collaboration with CIOs and doctors and nurses.
+National organizations like the EHR/HIE Interoperability Workgroup – a coalition of state agencies, EHR companies, HIEs and certification experts – are solidifying standards, from PIX to C-CDA, and must also foster and project a sense of selfless collaboration with CIOs and doctors and nurses.

 This is a key example of how health IT leaders can create a smarter and sustainable healthcare system, and it takes away any skepticism that the industry is not in it for population health.
 The movement to national interoperability must be led by the industry, not by external policy, to further assure CIOs that motivations are in the right place.

 Our survey did not reflect an overly negative attitude, and that’s because health IT leaders are already showing the willingness to partner with each other.

 Development agreements and data exchange pilots by perceived market competitors are starting to emerge that align hospitals and clinics and integrate with HIEs, and select EHR-to-EHR exchange has become a staple of an interoperability showcase near you.

 I predict that by the time meaningful-use Stage 2 gets underway in 2014, the thresholds for data exchange being tied to incentives – electronically transmitting 10 percent of care transitions, at least one to a different EHR platform – will be eclipsed.
 The healthcare industry expects it.
 It’s the primary concern, the primary need for partnership and the primary way for health IT to deliver.